NaoCraftLab/foggypalegarden/README.md

 ✅ Disable fog based on game mode<br/>
 🚀 (After the Winter Drop release) Port to NeoForge<br/>
 🚀 (After the Winter Drop release) Add visual configuration<br/>
-🚀 Port to previous game versions and add support for mods backporting the Pale Garden ❓Could there be support for Iris Shaders?
+🚀 Port to previous game versions and add support for mods backporting the Pale Garden<br/>
+❓Could there be support for Iris Shaders?

 ## 🤗 Modpacks